-Here at Maiden Lane Medical, our pelvic pain experts offer state-of-the-art diagnoses and personalized treatments for endometriosis.
-If you have any symptoms of endometriosis, including severe and persistent abdominal distension, make an appointment for diagnosis and evaluation.
+At Maiden Lane Medical, our pelvic pain experts offer state-of-the-art diagnoses and personalized treatments for endometriosis.
+If you have endometriosis symptoms, including severe and persistent abdominal distension, make an appointment for an endometriosis diagnosis and evaluation.

 After assessing your condition, we can provide the treatment you need to relieve your symptoms and restore your reproductive health.
 Call us today to book an appointment!

 Endo belly is the colloquial term for abdominal distension caused by endometriosis.
-Unlike the short-term bloating that sometimes accompanies your period, endo belly is much more severe, triggering physical, mental, and emotional symptoms.
+Unlike the short-term bloating that sometimes accompanies your menstrual period, endo belly is much more severe, triggering physical, mental, and emotional symptoms.
 While the severe bloating may subside after a few hours, it can also persist in a less severe form for days or even weeks.